wizarding-anonymous/gaming_platform/backend/services/auth-service/specification/auth_event_streaming.md

 ## 4. Published Events

-Auth Service publishes the following events to the `auth-events` Kafka topic.
+Auth Service publishes the following events to the `auth.events` Kafka topic.

 ---